 The song that plays as Donnie is riding his bike home in the theatrical version is "The Killing Moon" by Echo & The Bunnymen.
-As Gretchen waits for the school bus, a Volkswagen Rabbit vehicle quickly passes in front of her.
-When Elizabeth Darko is sleeping on the recliner, there is a stuffed rabbit next to her.
+As Gretchen waits for the school bus, a Volkswagen Rabbit quickly passes in front of her.
+When Elizabeth Darko (Maggie Gyllenhaal) is sleeping on the recliner, there is a stuffed rabbit next to her.
 As Donnie reaches for the car keys, there is a Polaroid picture of him and his sister in Halloween costumes on the desk.
 Donnie is dressed as a rabbit.
-When Donnie is talking to his sister after his mom leaves near the end, a "jack o lantern" bunny is seen on the table.
+When Donnie is talking to his sister after his mom leaves near the end, a "jack-o'-lantern" bunny is seen on the table.
 Frank, the rabbit, often appears near a water source (sprinklers, water main, faucet).

 In the movie theater scene, Richard Kelly originally intended to have Donnie and Gretchen going to see C.H.U.D.
 (1984).
 However, there were problems with finding out who owned the rights to the movie.
 Finally, Sam Raimi came to the rescue by allowing Kelly to use and distort footage from The Evil Dead (1981), free of charge.
-This scene was filmed at The Aero Theatre at 1328 Montana Avenue, Santa Monica, CA. The Aero closed in 2003 but re-opened in early 2005.
+This scene was filmed at The Aero Theatre at 1328 Montana Avenue, Santa Monica, California.
+The Aero closed in 2003, but re-opened in early 2005.

 When Donnie tells Gretchen he accidentally burned down a house, they are walking directly in front of Jim Cunningham's house.
 The Life Line Exercise Card that Donnie reads is about a girl finding a lost wallet.
 Later, Donnie finds Jim Cunningham's wallet on the sidewalk outside his mansion.